Salma-Yassin/Data-Base-Bash/README.md

       6) Back to main menu

 6) Update Table:
+   - It lists tables inside the database for the user to choose from if any exist or tells the user that no tables were created.
+   - If a table is selected and has no entries, it will inform the user.
+   - If a table is selected and it has entries (records), it asks the user to enter the id of the record they want to modify or enter q if they want to exit.
+   - If they entered an id, it will ask for the column they want to modify and take the corresponding value.
+   - it applies unique and datatypes check same as the insert.
 7) List Tables:
    - Either lists all tables if any exist or tells the user that none exist.
 8) Back to main menu